 We’ve struggled with this a lot.
 Recipients of pro bono work often think that just because we support their cause or platform that we’ll be able to work on (or make changes) to their website or digital marketing campaigns on demand.

 They fail to realize the time constraints and obligations our designers and developers already have with our paying clients.
-There’s just not enough hours in a day to get done what needs to get done.
+There are just not enough hours in a day to get done what needs to get done.

 There’s no accountability.
 Paid help is always more accountable and available than volunteer help.